bradfrost/atomic-design/chapter-1.md

 Yet we on the Web tend to fall into the trap of wanting everyone to do things the same way.
 “Why don’t all browsers just standardize on Webkit?”
 “Why can’t device manufacturers just use the same screen sizes?”
 “Always use jQuery!”
 “Never use jQuery!”
 “Just use frameworks!”
 “Never use frameworks!”

+Just like the real world, the diverse needs, goals, and desires of Web projects lead to a myriad of different solutions.
+Of course there’s a time and place for everything, and designers and developers have to find a balance between standardization and flexibility.

-One of the biggest issues with experiences using front-end frameworks like Bootstrap is that they resemble those sci-fi jumpsuits.
+One of the biggest issues with using front-end frameworks like Bootstrap is that the resulting experiences resemble those sci-fi jumpsuits.
 When everyone uses the same buttons, grids, dropdowns, and components, things naturally start to look the same.

-If Nike, Adidas, Puma, and Reebok were to all redesign their sites using Bootstrap, they would look substantially similar.
-And that’s certainly not what these brands .
-Of course  One-size-fits-all
+If Nike, Adidas, Puma, and Reebok were to redesign their respective sites using Bootstrap, they would look substantially similar.
+That’s certainly not what these brands are going for.
+Sure, each brand can modify and extend the look and feel, but after a while  fighting the default styles and functionality

-- Potential for bloat/unneeded stuff
+Also, while it’s fantastic that frameworks provide plenty of pre-built components and functionality, it’s common for designers and developers not to utilize every aspect of the framework.
+Unfortunately, that means end users still have to download unused CSS and JavaScript.

 - Might not do everything you need
 - Compatibility with existing sites
 - Subscribe to someone else’s structure, naming, style.
 Spend time modifying, extending, fixing framework

-Of course there’s a time and place for everything, and designers and developers have .
-There’s a balance between standardization and flexibility.
+Again, conceptually these frameworks are on point.

 > Responsive deliverables should look a lot like fully-functioning Twitter Bootstrap-style systems custom tailored for your clients’ needs.
 These living code samples are self-documenting style guides that extend to accommodate a client’s needs as well as the needs of the ever-evolving multi-device web. <cite>[Dave Rupert](http://daverupert.com/2013/04/responsive-deliverables/)<cite>

+It’s not just about using any system, it’s about creating *your* system.

 ## Design systems save the day
 Advantages of design systems: promote consistency, establish a consistent vocabulary, create more robust deliverables, establish a system that can be modified and extended, future-friendly.